AlexGustafsson/cupdate/docs/kubernetes/README.md

 # Kubernetes

-Cupdate is made to run well in kubernetes.
+Cupdate is made to run well in Kubernetes.
 It is intended to be deployed as a single node, optionally persisting its state to a persistent volume.
+Cupdate will automatically react to changes to resources and update its data accordingly.

 Cupdate is intended to be run using a service account.